 Welcome to The National Association of Security Dog Users

-NASDU is recognised within the security industry by the Security Industry Authority (S.I.A.)*, Skills for Security, BSIA, IPSA together with the Home Office, ACPO, MOD, DEFRA, BSI, as well as Animal Welfare Groups like local Authority Dog Wardens.
-NASDU produce a regular and informative glossy magazine, keeping members up to date with the industry and related topics together with Codes of Practice and training materials.
+NASDU is recognised within the security industry by the Security Industry Authority (SIA)*, British Standards Institute (BSI), Skills for Security, BSIA, IPSA together with the Home Office, NPCC, DATR, as well as many Animal Welfare Groups and local Authority Dog Wardens.
+NASDU keeps members up to date with the industry and related topics together with British Standards, Codes of Practice and training materials.
 The following pages contain information about NASDU, how to join, together with the benefits of membership.
-Regular updates will be made announcing news and items of interest within our sector.
+Regular updates will be made on our website and Facebook page announcing news and items of interest within your secto.

-*Whilst a recognised body by the SIA NASDU is not endorsed nor is it an Approved Contractor for the deployment of Security Dogs.
+*Whilst a recognised body by the SIA, NASDU is not an Approved Contractor for the deployment of security dogs.

-To achieve and promote National Standards for ALL Trainers, Handlers and Dogs used within the Security Industry and for those who are concerned with the Care, Health, Safety and Welfare of dogs within the Security Industry.
+To achieve and promote national standards for ALL Trainers, Handlers and Dogs used within the private security industry and for those who are concerned with care, health, safety and welfare of dogs within the security industry.

 To maintain nationally recognised standards for the training of Security Dog Trainers.